smithy-lang/smithy-swift/README.md

 ## Development

-### Modules
+### Kotlin Modules

-* `Packages` - library code used by generated clients to perform SDK functions
-* `smithy-swift-codegen` - a module that generates Swift code from Smithy models
+* `smithy-swift-codegen` - a module that generates Swift code from Smithy models.

+### Swift Modules

+* `ClientRuntime` - provides networking, serialization interfaces and implementations using the AWS Swift CRT Bindings for a Swift SDK generated from Smithy Models.
+* `SmithyTestUtil` - provides helper methods for auto-generated Swift unit tests.

 ## License